ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 Deferring all images such as gravatars and many others that won't be visible until the human scrolls further down enables us to prioritize the content that matters, enabling me to **deliver a reasonable human experience more quickly**.

 Obviously you'll have to take this little hack into account when putting together an email _(or RSS feed entry, etc.)_ that uses the same piece of HTML!
+The effects on social media crawlers are mitigated by the use of metadata _(e.g: open graph, microdata)_ containing links to the images.

 ## Use Image Sprites

 Spritesheets are a widely known and easy-to-implement technique that [help you concatenate images in one bundle][52].
 Those icons can then be individually added to your pages by using CSS class names to single them out.

 While the human-facing side of Pony Foo doesn't have a lot of icons, the technique still deserved a mention in this article!

+## Optimize Images!

+Image optimization is often _overlooked or underestimated_, but **critical in enabling fast-loading sites**.
+In the case of Pony Foo most imagery comes from uploads made to [imgur][58] over the Markdown editor.
+Unfortunately, imgur doesn't optimize images, other than acting as a CDN.

+For that reason, I've had to take image optimization upon myself, using [imagemin][59] to optimize image uploads on the fly before handing them over to imgur.
+Using imagemin I managed to get **savings of around 50-80%** for most images I've uploaded, easily resulting in some of the largest byte-size savings attained while boosting the overall performance of the site.

+Of course, this is only meaningful if you're actually planning on serving images.
+As Ilya observes time and again in [High Performance Browser Networking][38]:

+> **The fastest byte is a byte not sent.**

 ## Defer Expensive Font Loading